dalehamel/ruby-static-tracing/docs/internals.md

 # How this works

-In short, this works by creating static tracepoints, dynamically.
+In short, this works by creating static tracepoints on a ruby process, dynamically.

 To illustrate the point, we'll how we're able to add static tracepoints to python, which is similar to what we'll be doing here with ruby.